densh/densh.github.com/quasiquotes.md

     scala> val q"@..$annots implicit def f" = q"@foo @bar implicit def f"
     annots: List[universe.Tree] = List(new foo(), new bar())

 Considering the fact that definitions might contain various low-level flags added to trees during typechecking it\'s recommended to always extract complete modifiers as otherwise your pattern might not be exhaustive.
-If you don't care about them just use a wildcard there:
+If you don't care about them just use a wildcard:

     scala> val q"$_ def f" = q"@foo @bar implicit def f"